WillRHarding/Toll_API_PoC/README.md

 ![image](https://github.com/WillRHarding/Toll_API_PoC/assets/138053790/33e223b6-96c3-4f5f-9be4-820a01568638)

-I should say from the beginning - I am not, nor do I want to be, a web designer.
-The site is bare bones and I got most of the HTML from ChatGPT.
-I just needed a front end to show that I could achieve what I set out.
+I used ChatGPT to hep with most of the front end - I'm not looking for a beautiful website, I just want it to work. hence the basic look.

 I started with the Lambda function.
 With help from Postman I set up the OAuth for Pin Routes and could request export data for the dev-testing environment by specifying the scenario name.